PUBGReddit/UGC/docs/Devices/Device_Teleport.md

 ## Description

-Teleports players or objects to a specific location.
+Teleports players to a specific location.

 ## Basic